The Victorians: An Unexpected World of Erotica and Pornography (18+)

 Victorian Erotica and Pornography: Early Days

-Before the Victorians there was Thomas Rowlandson (1756-1827), who was technically a Georgian.
+Before the Victorians there was Thomas Rowlandson (1756-1827), who was a representative of Georgian Era.
 He was an artist and caricaturist famous for his absurd depictions of the times in which he lived.
 He was a purveyor of the satirical print, which, at the time, was extremely popular both in and out of England.
-In terms of his more “naughty” works, he had a fondness for depicting young curvaceous maidens being tupped by a variety of very virile men, all with big smiles and literally everything on show.
+In terms of his more “naughty” works, he had a fondness for depicting young curvaceous maidens being topped by a variety of very virile men, all with big smiles and literally everything on show.

-Prostitution, sex outside of marriage, adultery, pederasty, and homosexuality were just a few activities that were seen as an affront to Victorian ideals of domestic purity, and to feminine virtue in particular.
+Prostitution, adultery, and homosexuality were just a few activities that were seen as an affront to Victorian ideals of domestic purity, and to feminine virtue in particular.
 It is interesting to note that homosexuality between men was a criminal act, but not between women.
 It was the act of penetration that was deemed loathsome.
 Therefore a Victorian woman, being not in possession of a penis, was not physically capable of it.

 Robert Holloway, The Phoenix of Sodom, or the Vere Street Coterie, 1813, p.32.